How to Follow Up on Leads and Clients (Without Being Annoying)

 However, much like direct mail, persistent phone calls can quickly cross the line to viciously annoying.
 I would save phone calls for proven leads or someone you have had interaction with previously.
 For example, someone who attended your seminar/webinar or downloaded something from your website will be more receptive to your call than a total stranger.

 Phone calls to customers a few days to a week following a sale is a good way to follow up on their satisfaction and evaluate their needs for possible repeat business.

 Automated email campaigns are by far the easiest, and often most effective, method of marketing follow up tactics.

 Automated emails are the least invasive of these three options, offering a way to present tangible information and resources and even to unsubscribe.
-Sometimes called drip campaigns, automated emails let you set up a series of pre scheduled emails, allowing you to focus the your efforts on stronger leads.
+Sometimes called drip campaigns, automated emails let you set up a series of pre-scheduled emails, allowing you to focus your efforts on stronger leads.

 Email services like Constant Contact allow you to see exactly who opened an email and clicked on links.
 After a campaign has ended, look over the data.
 Did someone open every email and click on a handful of links?
 They are still interested!
 Now is the time to move on to a phone call or letter.
 If someone didn’t open a single email they are not a quality lead and can be left alone, sparing yourself a painful and annoying phone conversation.